There are four primary costs associated with getting an education:

 Room and Board and Personal Expenses

-Every two years, Herzing University surveys its students to get an average room and board and personal expenses figure that is representative of what students are spending on a monthly basis to cover their basic living costs.
+Beginning with the 2014-2015 award year, budget figures are calculated using The College Board’s living expense budgets.
+Average room and board costs are determined based on the region in which Herzing University is based.
 This average goes into the financial aid cost of attendance calculation.
 These are not fees or charges that Herzing University assesses, but rather estimates of cost of living figures to be used when calculating financial aid eligibility.
 The figures are based on dependency status.
 If you have any questions about these figures and how they are used in calculating aid eligibility, please contact the Educational Funding Department at your individual campus or call our main Herzing University number.